UEFA European Championship records and statistics: Countries that have never qualified

 The following teams are current or former UEFA members which have never qualified for the European Championship.
-Of these, Bosnia and Herzegovina (2014) and Israel (1970) are the only teams to qualify for the FIFA World Cup, though Israel did so as an Asian Football Confederation (AFC) member.
+Of these, Bosnia and Herzegovina (2014, 2026) and Israel (1970) are the only teams to qualify for the FIFA World Cup, though Israel did so as an Asian Football Confederation (AFC) member.
+Saarland didn't exist by 1960 when the European Championship was introduced and East Germany, that qualified to the FIFA World Cup in 1974, never qualified for the European Championship until it ceased to exist in 1990.